Invariants in Quantum Geometry: Framed hyperlinks

-\begin{rem} If there is no frame assigned, hence no nodes, then the set of nodes will be the empty set.
-By definition, we only consider the minimum number of nodes on the knot, so we are not allowed to add more half-twists. \end{rem}

-Notice that we count the number of nodes from the framed knot, which lie inside the interior of $R$, under the assumption that the set ${\rm Nd}(\pi_0(l))$ is disjoint from the boundary of $\partial R$ of $R$.
-We allow the knot $\pi_0(l)$ and the region $R$ to be deformed up to ambient isotopy, as long as the set ${\rm Nd}(\pi_0(l))$ remains disjoint from the boundary $\partial R$.
+\begin{rem} \begin{enumerate} \item If there is no frame assigned, hence no nodes, then the set of nodes will be the empty set.
+By definition, we only consider the minimum number of nodes on the knot, so we are not allowed to add more half-twists. \item Notice that we count the number of nodes from the framed knot, which lie inside the interior of $R$, under the assumption that the set ${\rm Nd}(\pi_0(l))$ is disjoint from the boundary of $\partial R$ of $R$.
+We allow the knot $\pi_0(l)$ and the region $R$ to be deformed up to ambient isotopy, as long as the set ${\rm Nd}(\pi_0(l))$ remains disjoint from the boundary $\partial R$. \end{enumerate} \end{rem}

 \begin{prop} The confinement number is an invariant, under the equivalence relation given in Definition \ref{d.ts.3}. \end{prop}